shorepine/tulipcc/docs/tulip_api.md

 ## MIDI

 Tulip supports MIDI in and out to connect to external music hardware.
 You can set up a python callback to respond immediately to any incoming MIDI message.
 You can also send messages out to MIDI out.

+You can use MIDI over USB as well, using the `USB-KB` connector.
+Note this is meant as a **host** connector: you can connect USB MIDI keyboards or USB MIDI interfaces to Tulip.
+You cannot connect Tulip directly to a computer as a "USB MIDI gadget".
+If you want your Tulip to control your computer, use a MIDI interface on your computer and wire Tulip's MIDI out to it.

+If you have a USB MIDI adapter connected, MIDI out from Tulip will go to USB, not the TRS MIDI connectors.
+MIDI in can come into either TRS or USB.

 By default, Tulip boots into a live MIDI synthesizer mode.
 Any note-ons, note-offs, program changes or pitch bend messages will be processed automatically with polyphony and voice stealing, and Tulip will play the tones with no other user intervention needed.